Walabot-Projects/WalabotMQTT/WalabotMQTT- python publisher/README.md

 Python framework for establishing walabot data publisher using MQTT protocol.

-Using this code structure the Walabot can collect and process data on a remote device (ie. Raspberry Pi), and publish it under a common topic with the apps (the subscribers).
+Using this code structure, the Walabot can collect and process data on a remote device (ie. Raspberry Pi), and publish it under a common topic with the apps (the subscribers).

 ### Required Python(3.5<) Libraries